Pigs for Meat Breeding Sows On the Farm In the Slaughterhouse Fun Facts

 In addition to overcrowded housing, pigs also endure extreme crowding during transportation.
 This crowding often results in rampant suffering and death, even before they arrive at the slaughterhouse.
 At the slaughterhouse, pigs are first supposed to be ‘stunned’ and rendered unconscious, in accordance with the federal Humane Slaughter Act.
 The stunning is done prior to being hung upside down by their back legs and having their throats sliced open with a knife so that they may bleed out.
 However, stunning at slaughterhouses is terribly imprecise.
 Conscious pigs are often left to hang upside down, kicking and struggling, while a slaughterhouse worker attempts to slice their throats.
 If the worker is unsuccessful at this first station, the pigs will be carried to the next station on the slaughterhouse assembly line, the scalding tank, and boiled alive fully conscious.

 Fortunately, Massachusetts has taken a step in the right direction for animal welfare.
-In 2016, Massachusetts passed a ballot measure that prohibits the inhumane confinement of egg-laying hens, breeding pigs, and veal calves, as well as the sale of products made from animals raised using the production methods.
-Learn more about the ballot question and the MSPCA’s involvement.
+In 2016, voters passed a ballot measure that prohibits the inhumane confinement of egg-laying hens, breeding pigs, and veal calves, as well as the sale of products made from animals raised using the production methods.

 What Can You Do?